altrdev/sales-demo/README.md

 I used MongoDb Embedded as a database.
 It is populated every time the application restarted

-The first start may be slower, as dependencies will be downloaded.
+The first start may be slower, mongo embedded dependencies will be downloaded.